bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 In the GCP console, navigate to Products -> Storage -> Storage -> Browser.
 Click on "Create Bucket".

-1. Choose a unique, but short, name for your bucket.
+1. Choose a unique name for your bucket. **Important:** If you DO want to use a custom subdomain but don't care about CDN or HTTPS (and won't be using a load balancer) (see the next step), you HAVE to set the bucket name to that of the subdomain you will be using; for example `cdn.mywebsite.com`.
+You will also have to verify your ownership of the domain, [as described here](https://cloud.google.com/storage/docs/domain-name-verification#verification).
 2. You can choose multi-region if you want to, but especially if you plan to add a load balancing CDN then this isn't really necesarry so you can just choose a single region that's closest to where you're located.
 3. Choose the standard storage class
 4. For now, choose Uniform access control.
 If you want to add complex permissions later you can always change this setting within 90 days.